 Mix just until a dough forms.
 Do not over-mix.

-Place the roasted peaches and the pan juices in a 6" x 6" baking pan.
+Place the peach mixture and the pan juices in a 6" x 6" baking pan.

 Break the topping up into small pieces and arrange them on top of the peaches.